 It will take about 48 hours for them to dry enough to be removed from their molds.
 If you chose to use sealer, you will use a small paintbrush to apply, following the directions on the can.
 Personally, I like to use the sealer to make them a little shinier.
 If you plan on using them as true stepping stones give them about a week before you walk on them.
 I must say that most of mine are scattered throughout my gardens as decorations.
 Although a few of the leaf molds have made their way inside to be use as soap holders.

 If you’re finding yourself with a little extra time at home, this would be a fun project to do!
 You can even leave some stones on your friends’ porches to surprise them.
 You could even host an online party that includes this article, and then post pictures of everyone’s finished product.
 There are endless possibilities.
-I would love for you to come back and post a picture of your creations in the comment section so I can see your finished work!

 Most of all, have fun getting a little gritty and show yourself a little grace by remembering that they don’t have to be perfect to be beautiful.